MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamworkTeamAppSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphTeamsAppSettings>`: teamsAppSettings
+`BODYPARAMETER <IMicrosoftGraphTeamsAppSettings>`: teamsAppSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AllowUserRequestsForAppAccess <Boolean?>]`: Indicates whether Teams users are allowed to request admins access to certain Teams apps.
+  - `[AllowUserRequestsForAppAccess <Boolean?>]`: Indicates whether users are allowed to request access to the unavailable Teams apps.
   - `[IsChatResourceSpecificConsentEnabled <Boolean?>]`: Indicates whether resource-specific consent for chats/meetings has been enabled for the tenant.
 If true, Teams apps that are allowed in the tenant and require resource-specific permissions can be installed inside chats and meetings.
 If false, the installation of any Teams app that requires resource-specific permissions in a chat or a meeting will be blocked.

 ## RELATED LINKS